 Judge DePhillips was faced with the issue as to whether the Family Court had jurisdiction to render an order of protection between the girlfriend and wife.
 Judge DePhillips dismissed the girlfriend’s request for an order of protection.
 She found that the two mothers relationship was only incidental to the ongoing litigation between the father and the mother for custody of their five year daughter and, therefore, the Family Court did not have jurisdiction to grant this order of protection.
 Judge DePhillips stated that, since there was not a stepmother relationship between the girlfriend and the mother, there wasn’t a sufficient connection between them to create an extended family to bring the application for the order of protection within the confines of the Family Court Act.
 The order of protection application by the girlfriend was therefore dismissed.

-The Law Offices of Schlissel DeCorpo has been representing both men and women in divorce proceedings for more than thirty three years.
+The Law Offices of Schlissel DeCorpo has been representing both men and women in divorce proceedings for more than 45 years.
 We litigate all types of matrimonial and family court related proceedings including, but not limited to, orders of protection; child custody; child abuse; child neglect; divorce; divorce grounds; annulment; division of property; fathers’ rights; mothers’ rights; and high net worth divorces.
 In amicable situations, we participate in mediation, drafting pre-nuptial and post-nuptial agreements and separation agreements.
 We also represent individuals in same sex relationships.
 Feel free to call us for a free consultation.